 Can you post the associated build log?

 That would be way too long I'm afraid.
 Idem for another project in which I run into a similar issue where a libfoo.a.slibtool.deps file is requested but the presence of a Iibfoo.a.disabled seems to confirm that the fact was detected correctly that I don't want static libraries.
 BTW, that project built once completely with MAKEFLAGS=LIBTOOL=/path/to/rlibtool but now fails in a way that suggests the linker is invoked without pulling in libfoo at all.
+I was about to ask you if you have a test project I could use that's a bit simpler and doesn't require a ton of dependencies.

 I want to do some more testing myself on Linux to be certain that none of the changes I had to make broke anything.